snacsnoc/fluxflop/README.md

 # Build
 __Linux:__
+Note: if you are including the initramfs in `.config` within the built image, build the rootfs first.
 ```
 cd linux-6.9.3
 make ARCH=x86 CROSS_COMPILE=i686-linux-gnu- -j8 #use bzImage for x86, Image.gz for arm64. adjust -gnu to -musl as needed